Loyalty 101 Guide: All you need to know about Customer Loyalty Programs

 Points-based loyalty programs

-One of the most common types of loyalty programs is founded on the premise of collecting points for purchases.
-Such points can later be exchanged for various rewards.
+One of the most common types of loyalty programs is one where customers are collecting points for purchases.
+These points can later be exchanged for rewards.
 Program members are typically incentivised to collect more points to reach more desirable rewards.

 However, different companies choose different ways to assign points.
 The rule around assigning points and redeeming rewards is crucial.
 Too many points based rewards programs are unsuccessful because they fail to engage and motivate clients early on and throughout different lifecycle stages.